SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/NSLicenseAgent/ActivateLicenseInfo.md

----
+﻿---
-title: crmscript_ref_NSLicenseAgent_ActivateLicenseInfo_NSExtendedLicenseInfo_p_0
+title: crmscript_ref_NSLicenseAgent_ActivateLicenseInfo
-description: NSLicenseAgent.ActivateLicenseInfo(NSExtendedLicenseInfo p_0)
+description: LicenseResult ActivateLicenseInfo(ExtendedLicenseInfo newLicense)
 intellisense: NSLicenseAgent.ActivateLicenseInfo
-keywords: ActivateLicenseInfo(NSExtendedLicenseInfo)
+keywords: NSLicenseAgent,ActivateLicenseInfo
 so.topic: reference
 ---

 Save a new license to the database.

+**Parameters:**
-* **newLicense:** New license to save to the database.
+ - **newLicense** New license to save to the database.